 Subject: Your Invoice No.18479101

 Thank you for buying the following product on 17/08/2016 13:30:23 PM.

 Order Total: 1.17 GBP

 If you did not authorize this purchase, please click here for refund.

-Remember, the best protection against phishing scams, is to avoid clicking on links in email messages, social media messages and text messages to sign into online accounts.
-Going directly to your online account’ service provider websites or using a legitimate app to sign into your online accounts will prevent you for falling victims to phishing scams that steal personal , financial and account credentials.
+Apple users, the best protection against phishing scams is to avoid clicking on links in email messages, social media messages, and text messages to sign into their online accounts.

 Check the comment section below for additional information, share what you know, or ask a question about this article by leaving a comment below.
 And, to quickly find answers to your questions, use our search